Manu Trigueros

-Manuel Trigueros Muñoz (born 17 October 1991) is a Spanish professional footballer who plays as a midfielder for club Granada.
+Manuel Trigueros Muñoz (born 17 October 1991) is a Spanish former professional footballer who played as a midfielder.

-He spent the majority of his career with Villarreal, making a club record of 477 total appearances and winning the UEFA Europa League in 2021.
+He spent the majority of his career with Villarreal CF, making a club record of 477 total appearances and winning the UEFA Europa League in 2021.

 Club career

 Early career

 Born in Talavera de la Reina, Toledo, Castilla-La Mancha, Trigueros began playing football for his local team Talavera CF. While playing in a nationwide tournament for his autonomous community, he was courted by several leading clubs, and chose FC Barcelona; he struggled to be picked in his only year as an under-18 in La Masia.
 He then moved to Real Murcia CF, making his senior debut with the reserves and being released in June 2010 following the main squad's relegation from Segunda División.